matzolla/Cracking_The_ML_interview/README.md

 #### Support Vector Machine (SVM)

 - What is a p dimensional hyperplane? : A hyperplane is a p-1 dimensional flat affine subspace.
-For example a 2 dimensional hyperplane is a flat line (1-d affine subspace)
+For example a 2 dimensional hyperplane is a flat line (1-d affine subspace).
--